cgardesey/EkumfiMarket/README.md

-# Ekufi Juice Trading App
+# Ekumfi Juice Market App

-Welcome to the Ekufi Juice Trading App, your go-to platform for trading Ekufi juice products between stores and customers.
+Welcome to the Ekumfi Juice Market App, your go-to platform for trading Ekufi juice products between stores and customers.
 This Android app simplifies the process of buying and selling Ekufi juice products, connecting stores and customers seamlessly.

 ## Features